DOCTORAL, SPECIALIST AND MASTER’S IN ENGLISH EDUCATION

 We also explore the roles English teachers assume when working with English Language Learners (ELLs).
 Another area of study in the program looks at the English teacher’s role in reading instruction.

-We offer an online master’s in English Education designed for those who already hold a Professional Educator’s Certificate.
+We offer an online master’s in Curriculum & Instruction with a concentration in English Education designed for those who already hold a Professional Educator’s Certificate.
 We also offer on-campus master’s, specialist and doctoral degrees.

 Please note: These are advanced programs designed for current teachers.
 If you are seeking teacher certification for English Education (grades 6-12), please see our English Education combined BS/MS pathway.

 In order to meet minimum University admission requirements, applicants must have:

 - A bachelor’s degree with at least a 3.0 GPA – An earned bachelor’s degree from a regionally accredited U.S. institution, or a comparable degree from an international institution, with a minimum 3.0 (on a 4.0 scale) grade point average (GPA) in all coursework attempted while registered as an upper-division undergraduate student working towards a bachelor’s degree.

 - GRE test scores.
 Official test results are required from the General Test of the Graduate Record Examination (GRE).
 These scores are considered official only when they are sent directly to the Office of Admissions from the testing agency.
 Examinee copies are not considered official.
 Graduate Record Exam (GRE): http://www.ets.org/ – FSU Institution Code: 5219.

 Verbal – 146+

 Quantitative – 140+

 Ph.D.
 Applicant Target Scores: